Lim Khai Hong

-2. Consider local brand agency or form a local team
+2. Consider partnering a local brand agency or form a local team

 Introducing a brand is not so much about sharing information about you but the ability to connect with your potential customers.
-Before the brand launch, consider the different behaviour, language, and customs.
-Often times, hiring a local agency or forming a local team help greatly.
-They can address questions such as;
+Before the brand launch, consider the different behaviours, languages and customs.
+Oftentimes, hiring a local agency or forming a local team can help greatly.
+They can address questions, such as

-- How would the potential customers relate to my brand?
+- How would potential customers relate to my brand?

-- How should I adapt my brand for local audiences?
+- How should I adapt my brand for local tastes and nuances?

 - Using auto-translate

-- Using slangs or puns in the local language unwittingly
+- Using slangs or puns in the local language carelessly

 3. Taking advantage of local customs